SamKirsch10/tweetanalyzer/README.md

 # TweetAnalyzer

-TweetAnalyzer.py will stream positive tweets on a keyword or handle.
+TweetAnalyzer.py will stream positive tweets that mention a handle.
 It uses a sentiment dictonary to analyze a tweet's text.
 The tweet is given a sentiment value, and only outputted if above 1 (for a positive tweet).

 ## Requirements
 * Python